Virgin Atlantic says still talking with UK government on coronavirus funds | MarketScreener

 Virgin Atlantic is based in Britain and is 51% owned by Branson's Virgin group and 49% owned by U.S. airline Delta.

-Earlier in the week, Branson had said that Virgin Atlantic would only survive the outbreak if it gets financial support from the UK government.
+Earlier in the week, Branson had said Virgin Atlantic would only survive the outbreak if it received financial support from the UK government.

 "This would be in the form of a commercial loan ? it wouldn't be free money and the airline would pay it back," Branson said in a blog post to staff last Monday.